wcfrobert/wthisj/README.md

 There are two important ramifications from this offset:

-* First, the **neutral axis is located at the shear section centroid**, NOT the column centroid.
+* First, the neutral axis is located at the shear section centroid, NOT the column centroid.
 Therefore, the $c$ variable in $\gamma_v Mc/J$ must be relative to the shear section centroid.
 We can calculate it using the first moment of area formulas:

 $$x_c = \frac{\sum xA}{\sum A} \mbox{ and } y_c = \frac{\sum yA}{\sum A}$$